 Mary Helen McCoy Fine Antiques has exhibited in prominent, national and international fine art and antiques fairs including The International Fine Art and Antique Dealers Show and the Connoisseur's Antiques Fair in New York City, Palm Beach | America’s International Fine Art and Antiques Fair in West Palm Beach, Fla., and the Charleston International Antiques Show in Charleston, S.C.
 Currently as a member of the board of The Art and Antique Dealers League of America she is actively participating with the launch of The Spring Show NYC at the Park Avenue Armory.
 The firm has been featured in many national and international publications such as Architectural Digest, Traditional Home, Le Figaro, Connaissance des arts, The New York Times, The Palm Beach Post, Art + Auction, The Magazine Antiques, The Catalog of Antiques & Fine Art, The Antiques Trade Gazette, Maine Antique Digest, Southern Accents, Veranda, Forbes Life, and Charleston Style and Design.

-Always an active participant in community affairs, Mary Helen McCoy participates with the projects of The Historic Charleston Foundation and The Preservation Society of Charleston.
+Always an active participant in community affairs, Mary Helen McCoy participated with the projects of The Historic Charleston Foundation and The Preservation Society of Charleston.
 While in Birmingham, she served on many cultural boards which resulted in her selection to The Women’s Committee of 100 for Birmingham.
 Her favorite projects have always been with The Birmingham Museum of Art from her art classes at six years old to her Presidency of The Members Board.
 As a former Trustee of the Birmingham Museum of Art she also served on the acquisition committee.
-From Charleston she remains loyal to the European Arts Circle of that museum.
+From Memphis she remains loyal to the European Arts Circle of that museum.

 Meet Mary Helen McCoy, Interviewed in Traditional Home, March 2005

 Click here or on the magazine cover to read the article.